 Eating in Asia is cheap.
 You can go cheaper if you consider how locals eat.

 On an on-going basis, buying water is not economical.
 I used my water filter and electric boiling wand and found water recycling areas.
 Be on the lookout for water refilling stations, where you can refill your bottles cheaply.
-Some places offer this convenience, not only to cutback on water costs, but also as a way to pare down plastic bottle usage and littering.
+Making your own water is also better for the environment, as you pare down plastic bottles usage.

 Eat at a temple